Quality Photography - The Make or Break of Your Website

 2. Ask your designer for direction

-Your designer usually has something in mind on the direction they would like to take your new website design.
-This doesn’t necessarily mean they have to be involved with the photo shoot, but I would suggest to share the wireframes/designs with the photographer in advance to give them some background on the look and feel for your new site.
+Your designer usually has something in mind about the direction they would like to take your new website design.
+This doesn’t necessarily mean they have to be involved with the photo shoot, but I would suggest sharing the wireframes/designs with the photographer in advance to give them some background on the look and feel for your new site.
 This can help avoid the designer having to compromise their design to fit the type of images received later on.
 For example, wide landscape shots of a building, staff or additional images may need ample white space to the left.
 This will give the flexibility for the designer to crop or layer a caption over the image if needed.

 3. Use stock photography sparingly

 Stock photos can be useful if an image is needed, but it can also be very impersonal.
 With trying to sell your company online, you want to gain prospective customers' trust and you want them to know what your business is all about.
-Being able to communicate to users what YOUR business, YOUR products/services and YOUR people are all about will go a long way with gaining potential trust.
-Even though stock photography might be a cheaper alternative, REAL authentic photography will outweigh any potential up front costs you paid for hiring a photographer.
+Being able to communicate to users what YOUR business, YOUR products/services, and YOUR people are all about will go a long way with gaining potential trust.
+Even though stock photography might be a cheaper alternative, REAL authentic photography will outweigh any potential upfront costs you paid for hiring a photographer.